 Thank you, and thank you for helping me see there are others with the same mindset!
 Would love to hear from some more people who are on here!

-Real Estate Investor from Oceanside, New York
+Involved In Real Estate from Oceanside, New York

 I am also a real estate agent on Long Island.
 I am new to investing and I would like to wholesale properties to start.
 There are a few properties that I made offers on with intentions to resale to local rehabbers.

 What is your current plan to start investing?